AckerlyXu/heima/articles/service-fabric/service-fabric-reliable-actors-events.md

 ---
-title: Reliable Actors events | Azure
+title: Events in actor-based Azure microservices| Microsoft Docs
-description: Introduction to Events for Service Fabric Reliable Actors.
+description: Introduction to events for Service Fabric Reliable Actors.
 services: service-fabric
-documentationCenter: .net
+documentationcenter: .net
-authors: vturecek
+author: vturecek
 manager: timlt
 editor: ''

+ms.assetid: aa01b0f7-8f88-403a-bfe1-5aba00312c24
 ms.service: service-fabric
 ms.devlang: dotnet
 ms.topic: article
 ms.tgt_pltfrm: NA
 ms.workload: NA
-ms.date: 08/30/2016
+ms.date: 03/02/2017
 ms.author: amanbha

 ---
 # Actor events
 Actor events provide a way to send best-effort notifications from the actor to the clients.
 Actor events are designed for actor-to-client communication and should not be used for actor-to-actor communication.

 The following code snippets show how to use actor events in your application.

 Define an interface that describes the events published by the actor.
 This interface must be derived from the `IActorEvents` interface.
-The arguments of the methods must be [data contract serializable](./service-fabric-reliable-actors-notes-on-actor-type-serialization.md).
-The methods must return void as event notifications are one-way and best effort.
+The arguments of the methods must be [data contract serializable](service-fabric-reliable-actors-notes-on-actor-type-serialization.md).
+The methods must return void, as event notifications are one way and best effort.

 ```csharp
 public interface IGameEvents : IActorEvents